apache/cordova-docs/STYLESHEET.md

   "commonly seen problems," not "commonly-seen problems"

-* Use semicolons to separate short, closely related clauses that can stand alone gramattically as full sentences.
+* Use semicolons to separate short, closely related clauses that can stand alone grammatically as full sentences.
 Use commas to separate clauses where one is a sentence fragment.
 E.g., "This is a clause, along with this." vs.  "This can serve as a sentence; this can too."